Why Are Bengal Cats Illegal in Some States and Countries?

 Why Are Bengal Cats Illegal in Hawaii?

-If you’re planning a Hawaiin vacation, you’ll need to make other arrangements for your Bengal.
+If you’re planning a Hawaiian vacation, you’ll need to make other arrangements for your Bengal.
 The cat is not welcome in the Aloha State, and news reports state that the reason for banning Bengals is two-fold.

 Toxoplasmosis can infect Bengals, as well as all other domestic felines.
 This disease can spread to waterways via a cat’s feces.
 Hawaii is concerned with Toxoplasmosis because it is a leading cause of Hawaiian monk seal deaths.